alwayslearningtechguy/wonderfulmysteriousapp/README.md

 ## CI

-The GitHub Actions pipeline automatically installs dependencies, sets `PYTHONPATH`, and runs the full test suite on every push.
+The GitHub Actions pipeline automatically runs the full test suite on every push.
 A failing test fails the build.
-This functionality has not yet been extended to the dockerfile, but is in the works.
+This functionality has also been integrated with the dockerfile.

 ## Documentation